ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Changing the Reference

-The selection of the reference sequence is very important, as it will be used as the backbone for the graph.
-It is the only genome that is guaranteed to not have any cycles, and therefore provides a coordinate system in the graph.
+The selection of the reference genome is very important, as it will be used as the backbone for the graph.
+It is the only genome that is guaranteed to not have any cycles nor to ever be clipped, and therefore provides a coordinate system in the graph.
 Any input genome can be used as a reference, provided it's consistently passed as the `--reference` option to all the commands.
 It also must not have a "." in its genome name.
 In practice, there are usually two possible references for the HPRC graphs: GRCh38 and CHM13.
 To make a CHM13 graph, the process is identical to above, except the genome names should be renamed from `GRCh38 and CHM13_1_1.0` to `GRCh38.0 and CHM13_1_1` in the seqFile.
 All `--reference GRCh38` flags need to be changed to `--reference CHM13`.

 It is advisable to also pass `--vcfRerefence GRCh38` to `cactus-graphmap-join` to tell it to make a second VCF based on the GRCh38 reference.
 Likewise if creating a filtered graph with `cactus-graphmap-join --vgClipOpts "-d 9"`, you should use `--vgClipOpts "-d 9 -e GRCh38"` to not filter any nodes on the GRCh38 reference paths -- this will make it easier to use this graph (via surjection) to call variants on GRCh38 as well as CHM13.

+Note: some contig names like `chrY` (if it is not included) and options like `--otherContig` will not be necessary for `CHM13`

 ### Clipping Centromeres First

 The v1.0 Cactus-Minigraph graphs were actually generated by clipping out the centromeres before mapping.
 This can be done with the `--clipAlpha` (instead of `--maskAlaph`) preprocessor option.
 Contigs clipped in this way will get suffixes that store their subpath ranges, and these suffixes are handled by the rest of the pipeline.
 This makes for a more complex pipeline, especially because in order to be used in CAT, the hal file needs to be "unclipped" with the `--unclipSeqFile` option to `cactus-graphmap-join`.
 It does allow different fragments of (presumably misassembled) contigs to align to different regions of the graph, the gain in accuracy is minimal and should disappear altogether as assemblies improve.
 Simplest just to make the graph with everything in it and then clip as necessary depending on the application.

+### Alternative to dna-brnn

+Gaps between `mingraph` mappings can also be used to infer difficult regions.
+This can be done by feeding the PAF from `cactus-graphmap` into `cactus-preprocess` with the `--maskFile` option, and setting a length threshold (ex 100000) with `--maskLength` option.
+The `--maskAction softmask` option should also be used.
+On human data, this approach is very similar to dna-brnn (The union of the two were used for the version 1.0 HPRC year one graphs).
+Again, for simplicity, it is easiest to just use `dna-brnn` and let `cactus-graphmap-join` clip out any unaligned regions, if desired, at the end.